mnot/I-D/rfc5785bis/draft.md

 "/.well-known/", and whose scheme is "http" {{!RFC7230}}, "https" {{!RFC7230}}, "ws" {{!RFC6455}}, "wss" {{!RFC6455}}, or another scheme that has explicitly been specified to use well-known URIs.

+For example, if an application registers the name 'example', the corresponding well-known URI on 'http://www.example.com/' would be 'http://www.example.com/.well-known/example'.

 Applications that wish to mint new well-known URIs MUST register them, following the procedures in
-{{register}}.

-For example, if an application registers the name 'example', the corresponding well-known URI on 'http://www.example.com/' would be 'http://www.example.com/.well-known/example'.
+{{register}}, subject to the following requirements.

 Registered names MUST conform to the segment-nz production in {{!RFC3986}}.
 This means they cannot contain the "/" character.